-If you join the Plan on or after 1 October 2015 and decide to leave the Plan within 30 days of joining you will still be able to receive a refund of contributions (net of a tax charge) but only if you have paid by deduction from pay (but not by Salary Swap), less tax.
+If you joined the Plan on or after 1 October 2015 and decide to leave the Plan within 30 days of joining you will still be able to receive a refund of contributions (net of a tax charge) but only if you have paid by deduction from pay (not by Salary Swap).

-After 30 days' membership you may either leave your Account invested under the Plan or transfer the full value of your Account to another registered pension arrangement.
+After 30 days' membership you may either leave your Account invested under the Plan (as a "deferred pensioner") or transfer the full value of your Account to another registered pension arrangement.

 If you leave your Account invested under the Plan, you (and your employer) will no longer pay contributions, but the investment manager(s) will continue to invest your Account according to your instructions.
 You can transfer the full value of your Account out of the Plan at any time up to Normal Pension Date or later, or access your pension savings (normally) from age 55.

 If you want more details about transferring your benefits, you can ask the Plan administrators for a statement of your transfer value and information on how to transfer.
 The amount available for transfer will be the full value of your Account at the time payment is made.
 This is calculated in accordance with statutory requirements.

 Please note that you cannot normally withdraw your pension savings before age 55 as a cash lump sum and/or income.
-If any company or individual is offering to arrange a transfer to an arrangement where they will give access to your savings before you reach age 55, this is currently against the law, unless you are taking "ill health retirement" under the arrangement .
+If any company or individual is offering to arrange a transfer to an arrangement where they will give access to your savings before you reach age 55, this is currently against the law, unless you are taking "ill health retirement" under a registered pension arrangement .
 Individual's could be liable to relatively large tax penalties if HMRC determine that the transaction is unlawful and lose a large proportion of their pension savings as a result.